geudde/attic-chest/pages/02.season-1/04.meeting-04/05.ghost/docs.md

 #### A Long & *True* Story

-By many a tottering Nurse is known
+By many a tottering nurse is known
-&emsp;The Legend of the Cock-Lane Ghost;
+&emsp;The legend of the Cock-Lane Ghost;
 How it would rumble, sigh, and groan,
-&emsp;And ’mid the Platters rule the roast.
+&emsp;And ’mid the platters rule the roast.

-Great was the fear this Ghost produc’d,
+Great was the fear this ghost produc’d,
 &emsp;’Mong children small & children great,
 Till its importance was reduc’d
 &emsp;By Gardner’s ghost without a pate! [^1]

-Yet Ghosts, like mortal Sons of clay,
+Yet ghosts, like mortal sons of clay,
-&emsp;Shrink under Fate’s constraining force,
+&emsp;Shrink under fate’s constraining force,
-E’en they like Dogs have but their day,
+E’en they like dogs have but their day,
 &emsp;And traverse but a stated course.

-Hide your diminish’d Heads ye Ghosts,
+Hide your diminish’d heads ye ghosts,
 &emsp;If heads ye have, or else your shoulders;
-Ye ancient Goblins cease your boasts,
+Ye ancient goblins cease your boasts,
 &emsp;Attend my tale ye sprite beholders!

 Know then in fair Queen Ann Street East
-&emsp;There dwells a Man of worth and fame,
+&emsp;There dwells a man of worth and fame,
 One, whom you’d think, of all men least,
-&emsp;Intended for a Ghostly game.
+&emsp;Intended for a ghostly game.

 At this man’s door, not long ago,
 &emsp;Just as the parish clock struck ten,